-- A. Material should be visually inspected for aggregate large enough to block the drill hole. - B. Saturated material should be excluded from the stockpile. - C. Following placement of the fill, the borehole camera should be placed downhole to verify the 12-inch or less clearance between the top of the fill and the mine roof. - D. Drill holes should be sealed promptly after filling of the mine space to prevent surface water from entering the mine space which may cause washout of the placed materials.
+- A. Material should be visually inspected for aggregate large enough to block the drill hole - B. Saturated material should be excluded from the stockpile. - C. Samples of the backfill should be taken in accordance with the procedure indicated in Section 01 45 23 - D. Following placement of the fill, the borehole camera should be placed downhole to verify the 12-inch or less clearance between the top of the fill and the mine roof. - E. Drill holes should be backfilled after filling of the mine space to prevent surface water from entering the mine space which may cause washout of the placed materials. - a.
+The temporary casing should be used as a tremie pipe for backfilling. - b.
+The abandoned borehole should be plugged with bentonite chips, cement bentonite or bentonite grout, or concrete.